swharden/pyABF/data/headers/File_axon_2.md

 ```
-DAC data from ABF1 files is not available.
+DAC waveform is not enabled
 ```

 ## ABF1 Header